The ethical storytelling ecosystem.

 Social impact media companies (filmmakers)

-• Narrative scholar: Someone who studies narrative texts.
+• Narrative scholar: someone who studies narrative texts.

 • Stories about real people — narrated by an organization — that describe the human impact of the organization’s work.